Gurupreet/ComposeCookBook/README.md

 ## Coming Soon
 - Some of the features that will be available in coming weeks
-  - Advance lists: Pull Refresh, Swipe lsits etc
+  - Advance lists: Pull Refresh, Swipe lists etc
   - Clean Architecture Sample with coroutines.
   - Advance canvas drawing.
   Much more in pipeline stay tuned!!